-2020 financial report Chapter 1.
-PARENT COMPANY FINANCIAL STATEMENTS 4.9.2 2.
-CONSOLIDATED FINANCIAL STATEMENTS 4.8.1 3.
-MANAGEMENT REPORT (AS SPECIFIED UNDER THE FRENCH MONETARY AND FINANCIAL CODE) 3.1 INFORMATION LISTED IN ARTICLE L. 225-100-1 OF THE FRENCH COMMERCIAL CODE Analysis of business trends 4.2, 4.3, 4.4, 4.9.1 Analysis of results 4.2, 4.3, 4.4, 4.9.1 Analysis of financial position 4.2, 4.3, 4.4, 4.9.1 Main risks and uncertainties 2 Key financial and non-financial performance indicators 1.3, 1.11.3 Information on financial risks relating to the impacts of climate change and the presentation of measures taken by the Company to reduce said risks, by implementing a low-carbon strategy in all areas of its business 1.8 Main features of internal control and risk management procedures 3.2 Information on its objectives and policy regarding hedging of each main type of transaction for which hedge accounting is used, as well as its exposure to price, credit, liquidity and cash flow risks 2.3 3.2 INFORMATION LISTED IN ARTICLE L. 225-211 OF THE FRENCH COMMERCIAL CODE Buyback of Company shares 5.2 3.3 BOARD OF DIRECTORS CORPORATE GOVERNANCE REPORT 3.1 Corporate officer remuneration policy 3.1.5 Remuneration and benefits in kind paid during the fiscal year or awarded in respect of the fiscal year to each corporate officer 3.1.5.3 Relative proportion of fixed and variable remuneration 3.1.5.3 Use of the possibility to reclaim variable remuneration n/a Commitments of any kind made by the Company in favor of the corporate officers, corresponding to elements of remuneration, compensation or benefits owed or liable to be owed, due to the assumption of, resignation from or change in their duties or following the exercise thereof 3.1.5 Remuneration paid or awarded by a company included in the consolidation scope within the meaning of Article L. 233-16 of the French Commercial Code n/a The ratios of remuneration awarded to each executive corporate officer to the average and median remuneration awarded to Company employees 3.1.5.3 Annual change in remuneration, Company performance, average remuneration awarded to Company employees and the above ratios over the five most recent 3.1.5.3
+PARENT COMPANY FINANCIAL STATEMENTS 4.9.2 CONSOLIDATED FINANCIAL STATEMENTS 4.9.2 MANAGEMENT REPORT (AS SPECIFIED UNDER THE FRENCH MONETARY AND 4.0.1 FINANCIAL CODE) 3.1 INFORMATION LISTED IN ARTICLE L. 225-100-1 OF THE FRENCH COMMERCIAL CODE Analysis of business trends 4.2, 4.3, 4.4, 4.9.1 Analysis of results 4.2, 4.3, 4.4, 4.9.1 Analysis of financial position 4.2, 4.3, 4.4, 4.9.1 Main risks and uncertainties 2 Key financial and non-financial performance indicators 1.3, 1.10.5 Information on financial risks relating to the impacts of climate change and the presentation of measures taken by the Company to reduce said risks, by implementing a low-carbon strategy in all areas of its business 1.7 Main features of internal control and risk management procedures 3.2 Information on its objectives and policy regarding hedging of each main type of transaction for which hedge accounting is used, as well as its exposure to price, credit, liquidity and cash flow risks 2.3 .2 INFORMATION LISTED IN ARTICLE L. 225-211 OF THE FRENCH COMMERCIAL CODE Buyback of Company shares 5.2 3 BOARD OF DIRECTORS' CORPORATE GOVERNANCE REPORT 3.1 Corporate officer remuneration policy 3.1.5 Remuneration and benefits of all kinds paid during the fiscal year or awarded in 3.1.5.3 respect of the fiscal year to each corporate officer respect of the fiscal year to each corporate officerRelative proportion of fixed and variable remuneration 3.1.5.3 3.1.5.3 n/a Relative proportion of fixed and variable remuneration Relative proportion of fixed and variable remuneration Use of the possibility to reclaim variable remuneration Commitments of any kind made by the Company in favor of the corporate officers, corresponding to elements of remuneration, compensation or benefits owed or liable to be owed, due to the assumption of, resignation from or change in their n/a 3.1.5 Relative proportion of fixed and variable remuneration Use of the possibility to reclaim variable remuneration Commitments of any kind made by the Company in favor of the corporate officers, corresponding to elements of remuneration, compensation or benefits owed or liable to be owed, due to the assumption of, resignation from or change in their duties or following the exercise thereof Remuneration paid or awarded by a company included in the consolidation scope n/a 3.1.5 n/a Relative proportion of fixed and variable remuneration Use of the possibility to reclaim variable remuneration Commitments of any kind made by the Company in favor of the corporate officers, corresponding to elements of remuneration, compensation or benefits owed or liable to be owed, due to the assumption of, resignation from or change in their duties or following the exercise thereof Remuneration paid or awarded by a company included in the consolidation scope within the meaning of Article L. 233-16 of the French Commercial Code The ratios of remuneration awarded to each executive corporate officer to the n/a